ericnewton/many-lives/README.md

 ### Java

 This is the language I use every day for work.
-There were no suprises
+There were no surprises
 here: I could write Java quickly.
 I used IntelliJ even though I was unfamiliar with it, because I couldn't be bothered to fetch my usual editor (eclipse) for so little code.